magento/merchdocs/src/configuration/sales/payment-methods.md

 Stores > Settings > [Configuration]({% link stores/configuration.md %}) > [Sales]({% link configuration/sales.md %}) > Payment Methods

+{:.bs-callout-tip}
+Payment Services for Adobe Commerce and Magento Open Source provides a turnkey self-service solution, including sandbox testing and a simple setup, for providing robust and secure payment processing.
+To learn more about this powerful tool set and how it can give you the insight and control you need to create the best experience for your buyers, see the [Payment Services User Guide](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/guide-overview.html).

 ## Country

 ### Merchant Location